apache/camel-website/content/blog/2023/12/camel43-whatsnew/index.md

 We plan to record a video on doing basic message transformation with json and xml with live updates using Camel JBang.

+We added `debugStandby` option to allow route debugging a running Camel application on demand.
+Being in standby mode has no overhead and only when debugging is activated then Camel runs in debugging mode, which can then be deactivated to go back to run in normal mode.

 ## Camel Main

 Added support for Prometheus in the new `camel-micrometer-prometheus` component, that makes it possible to expose